SynarionTechnologies/aei-framework/docs/en/memory-interfaces.md

 # Memory Interfaces

-The `aei-memory` crate defines several abstractions for generic memory management:
+The `core::memory` module defines several abstractions for generic memory management:

 - `MemoryStore` for CRUD persistence of `MemoryItem` objects.
 - `MemoryIndex` for vector-based search.